What is Glaucoma?

 - Cornea thickness: A person’s actual eye pressure must be adjusted according to his/her cornea thickness.

 - Retinal Nerve Fiber Layer Thickness: With advanced eye imaging technology, we are able to measure the exact thickness of the retinal nerve fiber layer thickness and compare this to the normal population data to a determine whether there is glaucoma risk.
-This measurement is also useful for subsequent follow-up visits because the machine is able to track the thickness progression over years.
+This measurement is also useful for subsequent follow-up visits and eye exams because the machine is able to track the thickness progression over years.

 - Visual Field assessment: Patients with glaucoma will have areas of their visual field that are affected and appear diminished to them.
-By performing a visual field test, we are able to map out the area of visual field defects that are present in glaucoma and determine whether the glaucoma disease is progressively deteriorating.
+By performing a visual field test, we are able to map out the area of visual field defects that are present and determine whether the disease is progressively deteriorating.

 How is Glaucoma Treated?